Last updated: 05 November 2023 & medically reviewed by Hailey Shafir

 How much does crack cost?

 The exact cost of crack varies greatly across the country, with some states having much lower street values than others.
-Visit our guide to find out more about the street value of crack.

 What is crack lung?

 Smoking crack does not only greatly increase the risk of developing addiction, there are also several health risks associated with it, such as crack lung.
-Click here to read more about crack lung and other health risks from smoking crack.

 What does crack look, smell, and taste like?